Performance Tips

 Example block output

-Finally, we also have a more realistic benchmark of the two approaches at test/performance/multiagent_vs_union.jl where the result of running the model with the two methodologies are
+Finally, we also have a more realistic benchmark of the two approaches at test/performance/multiagent_vs_union.jl where each type has a different set of behaviours, unlike in the previous benchmark.
+The result of running the model with the two methodologies are

 using Agents